Fact checked

 We get asked all the time about whether our wills are legally-binding.
 In short - yes they are!
 However, there are some steps that need to be taken in order for it to meet the criteria for a legal will in Canada.
 Each province has its own legislation governing wills and estates law, but the basic requirements are the same across the country.

-It’s important to understand that what makes a will legally-valid in Canada is not determined by whether it was created by a lawyer or the specific method in which it was created.
+It’s important to understand that what makes a will legally-valid in Canada depends on meeting these requirements, not on whether it was prepared by a lawyer.

 Father holding daughter in his arms as they grin at each other.